 Preparing for Surgery

-Preparing for Surgery Overview
+Preparing for Surgery in the Western Suburbs

-Northwestern Medicine Central DuPage Hospital (CDH) and Northwestern Medicine Delnor Hospital specialists will help guide you through each stage of your outpatient surgery.
+Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital specialists will help guide you through each stage of your outpatient surgery.
 Specialists work together to bring you excellent care and a seamless patient experience.

 After your doctor places an order for your surgery, a pre-admission nurse will contact you to ask a series of pre-surgical questions, explain details about your surgery and discuss with you any special needs you may have.
-Your pre-procedure nurse will schedule tests you need prior to surgery at the hospital or at a Northwestern Medicine Convenient Care location.
+Your pre-procedure nurse will schedule tests you need prior to surgery at the hospital or at a Northwestern Medicine Immediate Care location.

 Day of surgery